 Pink clay masks

 Pink clay masks are great over-the-counter options to calm redness related to rosacea.
-Using a pink clay mask 1 - 2 times per week is a beneficial addition to any rosacea treatment routine.
+Using a pink clay mask 1 - 2 times per week is beneficial to any rosacea treatment routine.
 By absorbing the dead cells and excess sebum from enlarged skin oil glands, these masks can help with rosacea breakouts, reduce skin redness, and improve overall skin texture and brightness.

 Oral medications, especially minocycline, can destroy acne-causing bacteria and reduce skin inflammation in rosacea.